lucagattoni/wordcloud-v2/README.md

 - Add a function for white/black listing words

 ## Milestones

 ### Release 0.1
+- Initial version for testing WordCloud library only

+### Release 0.2
 - Create a baseline version of WC2 that use TF-ID for choosing the words

-### Release 0.2
+### Release 0.3
 - Add ML pre-trained model based on Bert to extract meanful correlations

-### Release 0.3
+### Release 0.4
 - Add white/black listing functionalites

 ### Release 1.0